statgen/pheweb/README.md

 **Option 1** If you would like to use pheweb-native genes pre-processing step which includes downloading gencode gene annotation file, selecting protein-coding/IG/TR genes, de-duplicating gene symbols and gene ids, run the following:
 ```
-# downloads fresh genes annotation gtf and formats genes file that will be used in other steps
+# download fresh genes annotation gtf and formats genes file
 pheweb download-genes

-# adds nearest_genes column to the variant sites by using genes file generated above
+# add nearest_genes column to the variant sites by using genes file generated above
 pheweb add-genes

-# creates genes aliases db using genes file
+# create genes aliases db using freshly created genes file
 pheweb make-gene-aliases-sqlite3
 ```

-**Option 2** If you would like to keep gene types other than protein-coding/IG/TR in the pheweb broser, perform steps described below:
+**Option 2** If you would like to keep gene types other than protein-coding/IG/TR in pheweb browser, perform steps described below:

 ```
 # Download gene annotation file and remove gene symbol duplicates